slerman12/Help-me/4-Faith.md

 #

-> I am really embarrassed by this first email I sent, but it's maybe the last formal summary I have of the second of the series of medical malpractices revolving around the benzodiazepines.
->
-> The reason I'm embaressed is because I never wanted to sue.
-I wrote this while undergoing a severe and sudden consciousness change that coincided with me getting terminated.
-It's not really in my nature to take legal action.
-As I texted to my friend who saw this email before I sent it.

 > Date: August, 10th.
 >
 > To: Chenliang Xu <chenliang.xu@rochester.edu>, Thomas Howard <thoward@ece.rochester.edu>, Christopher Kanan <chriskanan@gmail.com>, Venuto Charles <Charles.Venuto@chet.rochester.edu>